 I thought I’d weigh in with some thoughts about the cricket ball tampering issue.
-Given my value on 'The Whole News’, I’ve been pleased to see that the latest conversation about this issue has questioned the punishments awarded to the ‘guilty trio’.
+Given my value on 'The Whole News’, I’ve been pleased to see that the latest conversation about this issue has questioned the punishments imposed on the ‘guilty trio’.

 I don’t follow cricket at all, and I’m no sports pro but I do have an appreciation of universal/natural laws and I don’t believe that any event is one-sided - either good or bad.
 It seems to me that there’s quite a bit of scapegoating happening here because we humans, we Australians, are loath to be completely honest or completely responsible.